syscrest/gdelt-on-spring-cloud-data-flow/gdelt-article-feed-functional-source/README.md

 # gdelt-article-feed-functional-source

-This repository contains the full source code for the blog post [GDELT on SCDF 2.4.0: Implementing a source as a function (supplier) with spring cloud stream function](https://www.syscrest.com/2020/03/gdelt-on-scdf-2-4-0-implementing-a-source-as-a-function-supplier-with-spring-cloud-function).
+This repository contains the full source code for the blog post [GDELT on SCDF 2.4.0: Implementing a source as a function (supplier) with spring cloud  function for spring cloud dataflow](https://www.syscrest.com/2020/03/gdelt-on-scdf-2-4-0-implementing-a-source-as-a-function-supplier-with-spring-cloud-function-for-spring-cloud-dataflow/).